 In May 2010 planning permission was granted for our exciting plans to extend the International Slavery Museum.

-Illustration of the planned glass walkway between the Martin Luther King Jr Building and International Slavery Museum displays in the Maritime Museum building
+Illustration of the planned glass walkway between the Dr Martin Luther King Jr Building and International Slavery Museum displays in the Maritime Museum building

 Currently the museum is contained within the Merseyside Maritime Museum and entered on the third floor.
-The new plans will see the museum have its own entrance at the Martin Luther King Jr Building and a striking glass walkway will connect the two buildings.
+The new plans will see the museum have its own entrance at the Dr Martin Luther King Jr Building and a striking glass walkway will connect the two buildings.

-As part of the expansion the Martin Luther King Jr Building will also house a new Education and Exhibition resource centre for the International Slavery Museum.
+As part of the expansion the Dr Martin Luther King Jr Building will also house a new Education and Exhibition resource centre for the International Slavery Museum.

 At present the Martin Luther King Jr building houses National Museums Liverpool staff.
 The Grade 1 listed building was built in 1848 and in recent years was the home of Granada TV.